Campus Activities Student Affairs Certification

 Developed by NACA subject matter experts and built upon the foundation of the core student affairs educator certification (CSAEd™), it is a specialty credential for demonstrating continuous learning, competency, and knowledge in established domains which are essential to success in the complex and evolving landscape of campus activities work.

 The campus activities certification was built upon the foundation of the core student affairs educator certification content.
 The core student affairs educator certification (CSAEd™) is then a required prerequisite to obtain and maintain this specialty certification.
 Eligible individuals may concurrently apply for the core CSAEd™ and CSAEd-CA™ specialty credentials.
-Certificants currently holding the core CSAEd™ credential may also apply for the CSAEd-CA™ speciality certification at a separate, later date.
+Certificants currently holding the core CSAEd™ credential may also apply for the CSAEd-CA™ specialty certification at a separate, later date.

 - Educators with a master’s degree and five years of student affairs/services work experience; educators whose highest degree earned is a bachelor's or an associate's and seven years of student affairs/services work experience.